Economic Development and Social Entrepreneurship (Certificate)

 The Certificate in Economic Development and Social Entrepreneurship is attuned to professionals in the public sector who specialize in developing cutting-edge economic development strategies and programs at the local, state, or federal level, as well as those who want to be mission-driven entrepreneurs engaged in organizing, managing, or creating ventures that utilize social capital to foster local or regional economic development.

 This certificate combines rigorous instruction with a practical orientation.
-The student selects a minimum of four semester-length courses (12 credit hours total) from among a list of economic development and social entrepreneurship courses offered by Stuart’s Master of Public Administration program.
+The student selects a minimum of four semester-length courses (12 credit hours total) from among a list of economic development and social entrepreneurship courses offered by Stuart’s Master of Public Policy and Administration program.
 Each course meets once a week for 15 weeks.
 Use the link below for a list of courses and descriptions.

 Additional courses could be taken in Stuart School’s M.S. in environmental management and sustainability program; the Department of Civil, Architectural, and Environmental Engineering; and other related programs as permitted by the program director.